joekepley/osx-terminal-theme-ssh/README.markdown

 The components:

 * scripts/ -- The scripts folder should be placed at ~/.ssh/scripts
-    * changetheme.scpt -- An Applescript to retheme the currently active terminal tab
+    * changetheme.scpt -- An Applescript to retheme the currently active terminal tab.
+Takes the name of the theme as a command line parameter: <code>osascript changetheme.scpt Ocean</code>
     * wrapssh.sh -- This bash script should be aliased to 'ssh'.
 It will wrap the ssh call and run your commands at start and stop.
     * start\*.sh -- Example script for changing themes for integration and production environments
     * stop.sh -- Example script for changing the theme back